Field of Mars Environmental Education Centre logo

 Extreme or wet weather Days predicted to be above 35ºC, high winds, extreme bush fire danger and dust storms may result in the excursion being modified, postponed or cancelled.

-Cancellations Cancellations with less than three school weeks' notice will incur a $500 administration fee.
-This does not apply to cancellations due to weather, fire danger or COVID-19 restrictions.
+Cancellations Cancellations with less than four school weeks' notice will incur a $500 administration fee.
+This does not apply to cancellations due to weather or fire danger.

 Suggested timetable for up to three classes